-4.64.7 Standard
+4.7 Standard

-When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal Approval, it is promoted to the final status of a PWG Standard.
-At this point, the prefix "CS" is replaced by "STD" in the IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO STD 5105.2".
+- When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal - 413 Approval, it is promoted to the final status of a PWG Standard.
+At this point, "STD" replaces the prefix "CS" in the - 414 IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO - 415 STD 5105.2".

-4.74.8 Extensions to standards
+4.8 Extensions to standards

-When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written that are extensions to that standard.
-Such extension documents start immediately at Working Draft status and then follow all rules above for progression to Candidate Standard and Standard.
-Note that the extension to a Candidate Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard.

-It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing industry) external standard (e.g. RFC2911).
-As above, such extension documents start immediately at Working Draft status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.
+- When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written - 418 that are extensions to that standard.
+Such extension documents start immediately at Working Draft status and then - 419 follow all rules above for progression to Candidate Standard and Standard.
+Note that the extension to a Candidate - 420 Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard. - 422 It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing - 423 industry) external standard (e.g. RFC2911).
+As above, such extension documents start immediately at Working Draft - status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.